Welcome to our comprehensive guide on the positive aspects of wheelchair ramp gradients in the UK. Read more

 - Use – Allow manual wheelchairs, electric wheelchairs, mobility scooters and walkers to overcome steps, doorways and thresholds

-- Specification – This 6ft wheelchair ramp is 1829mm x 720mm x 30mm x 13.6kg.
-300kg capacity.
+- Specification – This 3ft wheelchair ramp is 915mm x 720mm x 30mm x 6.2kg.
 The access ramp has an internal width of 715mm.
-Designed for a maximum step height of 300mm based on an assisted manual wheelchair.
-For electric wheelchairs, scooters and walkers the ramp should be used at a maximum step height of 225mm.
+Designed for a maximum step height of 150mm for assisted wheelchairs (1:6 gradient).
+For unassisted wheelchairs, mobility scooters and walkers, a maximum step height of 110mm is recommended (1:8 gradient).
+300kg capacity

 - Supportec Portable Multi Use Folding Ramp - Available in a choice of 2ft, 3ft or 5ft lengths